semgrep/semgrep-docs/docs/semgrep-code/semgrep-assistant-code.md

 ### Providing feedback to Semgrep Assistant

 If Semgrep Assistant suggests that a finding is a false positive, you will be prompted to leave feedback.
+Your feedback helps Semgrep refine the assistant feature and is very much appreciated.

 * In Slack notifications, **Agree** and **Disagree** buttons appear under the Assistant recommendation message, as shown in "Semgrep Assistant in a Slack notification".
 * In the Semgrep Cloud Platform UI, the Assistant recommendation appears under **Activity** for a finding, along with the buttons **Agree and ignore** or **Disagree**.

-You can also leave feedback on any Assistant comment in GitHub pull requests with `/semgrep assistant agree|disagree`.
+* In GitHub pull requests, you will be prompted to leave feedback with `/semgrep assistant agree|disagree`.

-There is no separate feedback mechanism for Assistant-written autofixes.
+If Semgrep Assistant suggests that a finding is a true positive and supplies an autofix suggestion, there is no automated mechanism to leave feedback on this outcome.
+Feel free to reach out to the Semgrep team using one of the methods below to let us know what you think!

 <MoreHelp />